ranggaleoo/SunibCurhat/README.md

 # Information Collection and Use

 For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information.
 The information that we request will be retained by us and used as described in this privacy policy.
+Camera in Sunib Curhat confide is used to take pictures when you want to send pictures in the chat feature, contact is used to share the word thread to your contacts, Photo Library in Sunib Curhat confide is used to take pictures when you want to send pictures in the chat feature. we are never save your data.

 # Log Data